 If you have the cash on-hand, it’s best to pay renovation costs upfront to avoid debt.
-However, renovations aren’t known for being budget-friendly, which is why you should establish a budget and consider all financing options prior to finalizing your project plan.
+However, renovations aren’t known for being budget-friendly, especially if you’re planning to include luxury features such as above ground pools, which is why you should establish a budget and consider all financing options prior to finalizing your project plan.

 If you haven’t built up enough savings to pay for your project in-full, you may want to consider alternative financing options.
 For instance, you could take out a personal loan or apply for a low-interest credit card.
 Or, you may be able to qualify for a home equity loan or HELOC that you can use to cover renovation costs if you’ve built up enough equity in your property.

 Clear Out the Clutter

 Whether you’re planning to demolish walls or simply replace a few appliances, you’ll need to clear out your living space to make room for construction.
 Getting rid of clutter ahead of time can save you time and even money if your contractor charges a per-hour rate.